-Porec offers lots of things to do for people of all ages, world-class historical and cultural monuments, good restaurants, decent nightlife, a variety of accommodation, a good value for money, and above all kilometers of coastline: from Porto Bussola to the north to the Zelena Laguna to the south.
+Porec offers lots of things to do for people of all ages, world-class historical and cultural monuments, good restaurants, decent nightlife, a variety of accommodation, good value for money, and above all kilometers of coastline: from Porto Bussola to the north to the Zelena Laguna to the south.

-Porec beaches – practical info
+Beaches in Porec practical info

-- In the vicinity of many beaches, there are also small grocery stores, and beach wear stores.
+- In the vicinity of many beaches, there are also small grocery stores and beachwear stores.

-- You'll encounter lots of excursion bookers at the beaches.
+- You'll encounter lots of excursion bookers on the beaches.
 Those guys usually sell daily trips, most often boat trips to Lim Fjord, or along the Riviera.
 They can be annoying.
 If you are not interested in buying anything from them, tell them right away.

 - At some beaches, you'll encounter guys selling donuts, other pastry, and sometimes boiled corn.
 It's OK to buy it from them if you feel like having a bite.